 When the area is completely numb, we will take you into the operating theatre.
-The procedure takes 30-60 minutes, during which the metatarsal (the affected bone in the foot) will be cut, re-aligned and secured in a corrected position with screws.
+The procedure takes 10-20 minutes.
 The wound will be closed with absorbable sutures (stitches) and covered with a dressing and a 'tubigrip' bandage, which must stay in place until your next clinic appointment.